 Main Limit: 0.5‰ – the so-called "Green Promille"

-For most experienced drivers of private vehicles in Austria in 2026, a blood alcohol limit of 0.5 permille applies (which corresponds to 0.25 mg/l in exhaled air).
-This applies to individuals who have held a driving license for more than two years and are not driving professional vehicles.
+For most experienced drivers of private vehicles in Austria in 2026, the limit is 0.5 per mille of alcohol in the blood (which corresponds to 0.25 mg/l in exhaled air).
+This applies to individuals who have held a driving license for more than two years and do not drive professional vehicles.

-It is worth noting, however, that even at a concentration of 0.3‰, Austrian police may deem a driver unfit to drive if their driving style raises concerns or if they were involved in a collision.
-In such a case, the insurer may also refuse to pay out compensation from the comprehensive insurance policy.
+It is worth noting, however, that even at a concentration of 0.3‰, the Austrian police may deem a driver unfit to drive if their driving style raises concerns.

 In 2026, Austria maintains a near-zero tolerance policy for high-risk groups.
-A limit of 0.1 permille (practical abstinence) applies to:
+The 0.1 per mille limit applies to:

-- Probationary drivers: During the first 2 years after obtaining a license (regardless of age).
+- Drivers during probationary period: For the first 2 years after obtaining a license.

 Table of Penalties and Fines in Austria – Year 2026